jni/using-python-for-science/_sources/intro-to-environments.md

 is looking for programs or libraries to import.
 If you install a library with conda or pip, it *will* end up in one of these folders.
-If it's not there, or it's a different version from the one you expect, it usually means, again, that you've installed it into a different environment.
+If it's not there, or it's a different version from the one you expect, it usually means, again, that you've installed it into a different Python installation.

+Together, these two variables make up an *environment*.
+(Well, to a first approximation; in fact, other information is needed, such as where to look for *C* libraries that Python depends on.
+But in most cases, you only need to care about which interpreter and which Python libraries you're using.)

 ## Managing environments